Siddhartha-Devan/Deep_Fakes_Video_Classification/README.md

 In the first step of preprocessing, I cut out the head and its surrounding regions from the complete video using mediapipe face recognition.

-To train the model, I have only used the first 20 frames to check if a video is deepfake or original (I should have used atleast 50) due to limited computational power in my pc.
+To train the model, I have only used the first 50 frames to check if a video is deepfake or original (even frames of first hundred... should have used more) due to limited computational power in my pc.
 (4gb gtx 1650)